 Confidentiality instructions

-As a member of the secretariat staff at Aarhus University, you work with personal data concerning AU employees and applicants on a daily basis.
 The purpose of these instructions is to guide you on how to correctly use, register, process and store this data in accordance with the Danish Public Administration Act (Forvaltningsloven), the Danish Penal Code (Straffeloven) and personal data protection legislation.
 You must have a legitimate purpose every time you process personal data.
 Personal data protection legislation provides the necessary authority to register and process the data required to manage employment conditions.

 What is personal data?